Taylor Swift, Josh Gad Send Love After Jimmy Fallon Breaks Down On 'Tonight Show'

 Actor Drew Powell then tweeted a praying and broken heart emoji alongside a link to Fallon’s emotional monologue, while James Poyser told the host, “Love you bro.”

-Questlove, who fronts The Tonight Show band The Roots, also sent love to his co-worker before they returned to work in an interview with USA Today.
+Questlove, who fronts Tonight Show band the Roots, also sent love to his co-worker before they returned to work in an interview with USA Today.

 “This is beyond, ‘My heart and prayers are with him.’
 We’re family now, he’s my brother.
 So it’s a loss,” he said, explaining that Gloria “was everyone’s mom on that set.”

-“Jimmy is a strong person,” he then continued of the host and comedian.
+“Jimmy is a strong person,” he continued of the host and comedian.
 “To mourn and to remember is important.”

 Fallon cried after returning to his desk on the popular late night talk show on Monday night, breaking down in tears as he promised to keep making his mom laugh.